penumbragames/blockwars/README.md

 # Node-Game

-Braindump for 3D FPS written in JavaScript using Three.JS.
-This is a multiplayer first person battle arena using a NodeJS backend and Socket.IO.
+Braindump for 3D FPS written in JavaScript using Three.JS

+Ugh I'm going to shelve this at least until I can get the collision physics to work better.
+I should probably use meshes and an oct-tree to do collision detection.

 # Technical:
   - Made with NodeJS and Socket.IO